Metatron-1/Project/README.md

 Overview

 The Phonebook Application is a simple contact management system that allows users to store, search, update, delete, and display contact information.
 The app uses linked lists for data storage and management, offering basic contact management functionalities in a command-line or GUI interface.
-This application is suitable for beginners learning data structures, especially linked lists, in Java.

-Features
+Features:

 The application includes the following functionalities: